-The Financial Litigation Unit litigates debt collection issues and enforces collection of criminal and civil debts owed to the United States or to victims of federal crime.
+The Financial Litigation Unit for the District of Connecticut litigates debt collection issues and enforces collection of criminal and civil debts owed to the United States or to victims of federal crime.

 The Financial Litigation Unit enforces collection of civil debts on behalf of federal agencies in litigation that most often involves federal loan programs, civil penalties assessed by federal agencies and civil fraud actions litigated by the United States Attorney's Office.